Chocolate Pumpkin Pie Without Eggs

 - Always weigh ingredients for the best results.

-- If you are new to making pie, check out my All Butter Pie Crust and How to Parbak a Pie Crust for more tutorials.
+- If you are new to making pie, check out my my post How to Make Pie Crust in a Mixer and How to Parbake a Pie Crust for more tips if you are new to pie baking.

 - You can mix up the filling with just a whisk or a hand mixer, either works.
 Just be sure you don’t whip it for an extended period of time as you don’t want to incorporate air into the heavy cream, just need to mix until combined.